frankdean/trip-server-2/README.md

 under the `./provisioning` directory, which can be used to create a development environment using [Vagrant][].
-See the `Testing and Developing Trip` section of the application manual (`info trip-server`) for more information on using and running the application with Vagrant.
+See the `Testing and Developing Trip` section of the application manual (`info trip-server`) for more information on using and running the application with Vagrant and [Qemu][].

-[Vagrant]: https://www.vagrantup.com "Development Environments Made Easy"

 ### Fedora